SAKryukov/isomorphic-midi-keyboard/article/article.md

 The applications support standard touchscreen.
 With a touchscreen, one can play with ten fingers, any chords, glissando (important) in any combinations.
 So a touchscreen is highly recommended.
 Without a touch screen, a user still can play with a mouse/touchpad and, in special cases, a computer keyboard.

-The entire project is [found on GitHub](https://github.com/SAKryukov/microtonal-chromatic-lattice-keyboard).
+The entire project can be [found on GitHub](https://github.com/SAKryukov/microtonal-fabric).
 The [CodeProject article](https://www.codeproject.com/Articles/1204180/Microtonal-Music-Study-Chromatic-Lattice-Keyboard) is also published.

 The ready-to-play applications, presently available in Microtonal Fabric can be found on the [Microtonal Fabric main documentation page](https://sakryukov.github.io/microtonal-fabric).
 One can try out the applications and play music directly in a Web browser.